MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >
 > - **HCI platform architecture:** When using Azure Monitor with Azure Stack HCI, configure alert rules and data collection rules (DCRs) appropriately based on your monitoring, alerting and audit requirements.
 DCRs control which event logs and performance counters are sent from Azure Stack HCI cluster(s) to Log Analytics.
 Review [Azure Monitor pricing](https://azure.microsoft.com/pricing/details/monitor/) and [Cost Optimization guidance for Log Analytics](/azure/well-architected/service-guides/azure-log-analytics#cost-optimization) for additional information.
 >
-> - **Workload architecture:** Using Azure Arc-enabled Kubernetes on Azure Stack HCI enables customers to connect and configure Kubernetes clusters across customer datacenters, edge locations, and multi-cloud.
-Review [Cost governance for Azure Arc-enabled Kubernetes](/azure/cloud-adoption-framework/scenarios/hybrid/arc-enabled-kubernetes/eslz-arc-kubernetes-cost-governance) which provides cost governance considerations and recommendations you need to keep in mind while using Azure Arc-enabled Kubernetes.
-Also, review [Pricing – Azure Arc](/pricing/details/azure-arc/kubernetes/) which provides details on the pricing of Arc-enabled Kubernetes.
+> - **Workload architecture:** Using Azure Arc-enabled AKS on Azure Stack HCI enables customers to deploy and manage Kubernetes clusters at scale across customer datacenters or edge locations.
+Review [Cost governance for Azure Arc-enabled Kubernetes](/azure/cloud-adoption-framework/scenarios/hybrid/arc-enabled-kubernetes/eslz-arc-kubernetes-cost-governance) which provides cost governance considerations and recommendations you need to keep in mind while using Azure Arc-enabled AKS.
+Also, review [Pricing – Azure Arc](https://azure.microsoft.com/pricing/details/azure-arc/kubernetes/) which provides details on the pricing of Arc-enabled AKS on Azure Stack HCI.
 >
 > - **Workload architecture:** Azure Arc-enabled AKS provides the ability for developers and admins deploy and manage containerized apps using Azure Arc-enabled AKS on Azure Stack HCI.
 For pricing details review document [Azure Kubernetes Service on Azure Stack HCI pricing](https://azure.microsoft.com/pricing/details/azure-stack/aks-hci/).
 >